Photonic Integrated Quantum Cryptography System

 • Monolithic integration of QKD and QRNG on a single chip

-• Development of next-gen QKD transceivers
+• Development of next-generation QKD transceivers

 Project Timeline